mb2167/Programming_Projects/README.md

 ## N-Body Simulation

 **Current Progress:**
 - Implemented a basic N-body simulation with multiple bodies orbiting under mutual gravitational attraction.
+- Created a fragmentation score system, which determines the amount of mass that fragments upon a collision that is distributed across many different fragment bodies, but it has not been implemented.

 **Goals:**
 - Extend the simulation to handle collisions and merging of bodies.
+- Expand upon the fragmentation system, adding limits for which the bodies merge and dealing with relatively tiny bodies of mass.
 - Explore optimisations for larger numbers of bodies and visualisation of complex orbital patterns.

 ---